(Vernita N'Cognita)a photo (taken a while back) by Rose Hartman of me & Molly Bloom, a truly zen cat.

 The 2 1/2 drive was through the kind of beautiful American landscape I grew up in.
 Not so far from there though a long psychological distance from NYC.

-So please read Stacey Gross' wonderful article in the TImes Observer about my work there.
-She did two pieces as well as a blog entry with images & video and here is one of them:
+Stacey did two pieces as well as a blog entry with images & video and here is the other:

 And Janelle Turk, a board member at the Crary, was my guide and savior, making it all wonderful.
 She even brought one of her art classes at Bradford HIgh School who watched me perform my newest butoh work called "Aspects" at 10am on Monday morning & after asked brilliant questions as I confessed the reality of the artist's life in the 21st century.